ge-org/php-file-upload/README.md

 If you need additional constraints you can easily create your own ones.

-All you have to do is implement the `Faultier\FileUpload\Constraint\ConstraintInterface` and register the namespace and alias of your constraint calling the `registerConstraintNamespace($alias, $namespace)` method on the `FileUpload` instance.
+All you have to do is implement the `Faultier\FileUpload\Constraint\ConstraintInterface` or extend abstract class,`Faultier\FileUpload\Constraint\baseConstraint`  and register the namespace and alias of your constraint calling the `registerConstraintNamespace($alias, $namespace)` method on the `FileUpload` instance.

 Here is an example:
 ```php